thecentraldogma/thecentraldogma.github.io/_posts/2024-03-22-protein-laguage-models.md

 mathjax: true
 ---

 Protein-LMs are BERT-style (encoder only) models trained on protein sequences, typically using a masked-language-modeling objective.
-The goal is to to self-supervised repreesntation learning, so that the learnt protein representations can perform well on downstream tasks by virtue of transfer learning, or the learnt model can be fine-tuned using a labelled dataset for a downstream task.
+The goal is to do self-supervised repreesntation learning, so that the learnt protein representations can perform well on downstream tasks by virtue of transfer learning, or the learnt model can be fine-tuned using a labelled dataset for a downstream task.

 A number of Protein-LLMs have been proposed by groups in academia and industry.
 Below is an (opinionated) history of the developments in the last few years:

-- Transformer based protein language models were introduce in the 2019 preprint "Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences", from the Meta AI protein research team.
+- Transformer based protein language models were introduced in the 2019 preprint "Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences", from the Meta AI protein research team (which has since disbanded).

 - ProteinBERT (2022, Hebrew University of Jerusalem)